yt-dlp/yt-dlp/README.md

     --no-hls-use-mpegts             Do not use the mpegts container for HLS videos.
 This is default when not downloading live streams
+    --download-sections REGEX       Download only chapters whose title matches the given regular expression.
+Time ranges
+                                    prefixed by a "*" can also be used in place of chapters to download the specified range.
+                                    Eg: --download-sections "*10:15-15:00"
+                                    --download-sections "intro".
+Needs ffmpeg.
+                                    This option can be used multiple times to download multiple sections
     --downloader [PROTO:]NAME       Name or path of the external downloader to use (optionally) prefixed by the protocols
                                     (http, ftp, m3u8, dash, rstp, rtmp, mms) to